Find information about ticket types, how and when the tickets can be used, plus our resale and cancellation policy.

 Once your online booking has been confirmed an order confirmation will be sent to the email address you specified.
 This will contain a link to allow you to download your e-tickets.

-It is your responsibility to check prior to purchase that the information you have supplied to us with regards to your e-ticket requirements is accurate.
+It is your responsibility to check prior to booking that the information you have supplied to us with regards to your e-ticket requirements is accurate.
 We are only responsible for issuing e-tickets in accordance with the information you provide.

 Using your e-ticket